CTA Red Line Argyle shooting injures 2, Chicago police say

 People who work nearby said people at the station ran after hearing the gunfire.
 Witnesses heard several shots.

-Chicago police spokesman Anthony Guglielmi said the area around the shooting is heavily saturated in high definition crime cameras and detectives are currently reviewing digital evidence.
+The area is bustling with cafes and restaurants, and popular with pedestrians.

+"I couldn't see the gunman, but I did see someone stick what looked like a gun in their pocket and take off running," said Gustavo Benites, who works nearby.

-As of 7:50 p.m., Red Line trains have resumed making stops at the Argyle station.
+CTA trains resumed making stops at the Argyle station after 7:30 p.m.

 CTA Red Line Argyle shooting injures 2, Chicago police say